Matt-LaRochelle/alien_invasion/README.md

 If the game is too slow or too fast open the settings.py file and change the self.ship_speed_factor, self.bullet_speed_factor, and self.alien_speed_factor up or down depending on how fast or slow your computer runs.
-You may also want to change the dynamic settings of the same three names (self.ship_speed_factor, self.bullet_speed_factor, and self.alien_speed_factor) as well as the self.speedup_scale.
+You may also want to change the dynamic settings of the self.alien_speed_factor as well as the self.speedup_scale.
 All of these are located in the settings.py file.